 Notice that both families of graphs appearing in Remark \ref{rem cite} have the parameters of an $OA(n,m)$ for some $n,m$.
 More precisely, the graphs $\G_1(t)$ has $OA(2t,t)$ parameters and the graphs $\G_2(t)$ has $OA(t,3)$ parameters.
 The following result shows that this happens with any strongly regular graph equienergetic with its complement which is not a conference graph.

 \begin{prop} Let $\G$ be a primitive strongly regular graph.
-Then, $\G$ and $\bar \G $ are equienergetic if and only if $\G$ is a conference graph or $\G$ has $OA(n,m)$ parameters for some $n,m$ with $m\not \in\{n,n+1\}$.
-In the non-conference case, the graphs $\G$ and $\bar \G$ are also non-isospectral. \end{prop}
+Then, $\G$ and $\overline \G $ are equienergetic if and only if $\G$ is a conference graph or $\G$ has $OA(n,m)$ parameters for some $n,m$ with $m\not \in\{n,n+1\}$.
+In the non-conference case, the graphs $\G$ and $\overline \G$ are also non-isospectral. \end{prop}

 \begin{proof} Since conference graphs are self-complementary, $\G$ is trivially equienergetic with its complement in this case.
-On the other hand, if $\G$ has $OA(n,m)$ parameters with $m\not \in\{n,n+1\}$, then $\G$ and $\bar \G$ are equienergetic by Proposition \ref{OA equien}.
+On the other hand, if $\G$ has $OA(n,m)$ parameters with $m\not \in\{n,n+1\}$, then $\G$ and $\overline \G$ are equienergetic by Proposition \ref{OA equien}.

-Now, if $\G$ and $\bar \G$ are equienergetic, by Theorem \ref{Teo equien srg e le d} we have that $\G$ is either a conference graph or it is one of the graphs in cases ($b$) or ($c$) in that theorem, depending on whether $e-d$ is even or odd different from $-1$.
-Notice that parameters of $\G$ corresponds in case ($b$) to the parameters of $OA(2\ell, \ell-h)$ and in case ($c$) to the parameters of $OA(2\ell+1, \ell-h+1)$, as desired.
-Finally, one can check that in these two cases, the graphs $\G$ and $\bar \G$ has different degree of regularity and hence they are non-isospectral. \end{proof}
+Now, if $\G$ and $\overline \G$ are equienergetic, by Theorem \ref{Teo equien srg e le d} we have that $\G$ is either a conference graph or it is one of the graphs in cases ($b$) or ($c$) in that theorem, depending on whether $e-d$ is even or odd different from $-1$.
+Notice that parameters of $\G$ corresponds in case ($b$) and ($c$) respectively to the parameters of

+as desired.
+Finally, one can check that in these two cases, the graphs $\G$ and $\overline \G$ has different degrees of regularity and hence they are non-isospectral. \end{proof}

-Putting together Propositions \ref{prop imprimitive}, \ref{OA equien} and \ref{main thm}, we obtain the classification of all strongly regular graphs equienergetic and non-isospectral with their own complements.
+Putting together Propositions \ref{prop imprimitive} and \ref{main thm}, we obtain the classification of all connected strongly regular graphs equienergetic and non-isospectral with their own complements.